 Information used in the Asset Management Plan

-The financial asset class Furniture and Equipment comprises of Computer Equipment and Furniture Equipment.
-This revision of the ICT AMP only addresses Computer Equipment.
+The financial asset class Furniture and Equipment comprises of computer, network, security, furniture and miscellaneous equipment.
+This revision of the ICT AMP refers to all of the asset under this asset class excluding furniture equipment.